chuckrfields/codequiz/README.md

-# codequiz
+# Code Quiz
 This is a timed coding quiz with multiple-choice questions.
 This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.

 ## User Story
-AS A coding boot camp student
+AS A coder
 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers